-Prerequisite(s): All preceding Surgical Technology program courses
+Prerequisite(s): All coursework

-SOC101 Sociology
+SOC101 SOCIOLOGY

 Sociology is the systematic study of the relationship between human beings and society.
-In this course, students examine basic sociological principles, concepts, and theories in the context of human culture, societies, the socialization process, and various types of stratification.
+In this course students examine basic sociological principles, concepts, and theories in the context of human culture, societies, the socialization process, and various types of stratification.
 Students also explore and compare the various historic, cultural, and social frameworks of the world and learn to appreciate unique cultural identities.
 In addition, this course helps students learn to analyze and interpret historic as well as contemporary social issues in the U.S. and around the world.